Walker Gillette

-Walker Adams Gillette (born March 16, 1947) is a former American football wide receiver in the National Football League (NFL) for the San Diego Chargers, St. Louis Cardinals, and the New York Giants.
-He played college football for the University of Richmond and was drafted 15th overall in the first round of the 1970 NFL Draft.
+Walker Adams Gillette (born March 16, 1947) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the San Diego Chargers, St. Louis Cardinals, and the New York Giants.
+He played college football for the Richmond Spiders and was selected 15th overall in the first round of the 1970 NFL draft.
 Gillette's father, Jim Gillette, also played in the NFL.

 In 1990, Gillette was inducted into the Virginia Sports Hall of Fame.